tomstafford/psy6422/docs/010-intro.md

 ## Exercise 1 (assessed!)

 The exercise for this class is an initial self-assessment, which comprises 10% of your final grade.
-The deadline is in two week - see the timetable.
+The deadline is in two weeks - see the timetable.

 Submit by email to Tom a document of no more than one A4 page (i.e. less than 500 words):